AugsEU/AdventOfCode2024/README.md

 See: https://adventofcode.com/

 I am doing this in rust to learn the language.
-It seems interesting but so far it is annoying.
+It seems interesting but so far it is annoying..

 ## Progress